 - Type regedit and press the “Enter” key or click the “OK” button.

-- If prompted by the system, select “Yes”.
+- If prompted by the system to confirm your decision, select “Yes”.

 - Once the Registry Editor window opens, navigate the following path: